drone/docs/install.rst

 Enabling SSL
 ------------

-To enable SSL/TLS security on Drone you will need to edit the Upstart script.
-This is located in ``/etc/init/drone.conf``.
+To enable SSL/TLS security on Drone you will need to edit the Upstart script configuration.
+This file is located at ``/etc/default/drone``.

 You will need to change the ``DRONED_OPTS`` variable to have three things: